George Santos in custody on 13 federal charges

 On Tuesday, amid reports that prosecutors filed charges against Santos, Speaker Kevin McCarthy (R-Calif.) — who has stopped short of calling on Santos to resign — said he would deal with the developing situation as he has with lawmakers who have been indicted in the past.

-“We’ll just follow the same pattern we always have, right; if a person is indicted, they’re not on committees, they have the right to vote, but they have to go to trial,” McCarthy told reporters during a press conference.
+“He could go through his time of trial, we’ll find out how the outcome is,” McCarthy told reporters.

+Asked if the allegations of money laundering, wire fraud and lying to Congress concerned him, McCarthy responded, “always concerns me.”

-And on Wednesday morning, after the charges were unsealed, House Majority Leader Steve Scalise (R-La.) and House GOP Conference Chairwoman Elise Stefanik — the highest-ranking New York Republican — both did not say Santos should resign, stressing letting the legal process play out.
+Also on Wednesday, after the charges were unsealed, House Majority Leader Steve Scalise (R-La.) and House GOP Conference Chairwoman Elise Stefanik — the highest-ranking New York Republican — both did not say Santos should resign, stressing letting the legal process play out.

 Scalise did, however, call the charges “serious.”